JRAM937/Quizee_Flashcard_App/README.md

 ###Quizee

 ### App Description
 Quizee is a simple flashcard app that displays a question, and upon tapping the screen, displays an answer.
 Perfect for any study session.
-(Note: Something happened with the text as I tried making it hardcoded.
-I will attempt to fix this before Saturday rolls around.)

 ### App Walk-though
 https://i.imgur.com/aDAznMF.gifv